marteczek/photo-reporter/README.md

 # Photo Reporter

-This is an Adnroid application for publishing posts with lots of pictures on www.skyscrapercity.com.
+This is an Android application for publishing posts with lots of pictures on www.skyscrapercity.com.

 ### Requirements